ministryofjustice/hmpps-arns-risk-actuarial-api/README.md

 e.g. `values-dev.yaml`.

-There is also a `docker-compose.yml` that can be used to run a local instance of the template in docker and also an instance of HMPPS Auth (required if your service calls out to other services using a token).
+There is also a `docker-compose.yml` that can be used to run a local instance of the template in docker and also an instance of Redis, Manage-Offences-Api (wiremock) & HMPPS Auth (required if your service calls out to other services using a token).

 ```bash
 docker compose -f docker-compose.yml down #Stop